 We offer free and confidential advice and support to victims of crime and support witnesses in the courts.
 Unit A19 Arena Business Centres Holyrood Close Poole Dorset BH17 7FJ Tel: 01202 606204 Fax: 01202 606201

 (incorporates Cancer Care Dorset, Joseph Weld Hospice and Trimar Hospice) Weldmar Hospicecare is the local charity caring for patients in north, west and south Dorset.
 It provides specialist care and advise to patients in their own homes, in its day hospice in Shaftesbury, Dorchester and Weymouth together with in-patient care at Joseph Weld Hospice in Dorchester.
 All care is provided without any charge to patients and their families, as Weldmar relies on the local communities to help raise funds for their vital services.
 Joseph Weld Hospice Herrington Road Dorchester Dorset DT1 2SL Tel: 01305 215300

-The purpose is to deliver practical support through the power of volunteering so people can get more out of life.
-Local activities include meals on wheels, home library service and hospital trolley service.
-WRVS Home Library Service in Blandford: Dorset Library Service wants to hear from residents who are housebound and want to get library books delivered to their home for free.
-The service is thanks to a partnership between Dorset County Council’s Library Service and the WRVS.
-Anyone interested in the service should contact either Blandford Library on 01258 452075, or phone 01305 225000.
+Our purpose is to deliver practical support through the power of volunteering, so that people can get more out of life.
+Local activities include the Home Library Service and the Blandford Community Hospital Trolley Service.
+The Home Library Service works with Blandford Library and welcomes volunteer and contact from residents who are housebound and would like library books delivered to their home without charge.
+The service is a partnership between Dorset County Council’s Library Service and the Royal Voluntary Service.

 Local government, market towns and the countryside